wix-incubator/wix-ui-tpa/docs/CONTRIBUTION.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

-We use [conventional commits](https://www.conventionalcommits.org) to create a readable CHANGELOG
+We use [conventional commits](https://www.conventionalcommits.org) to create a readable CHANGELOG.

 ## Adding a new component
 To add a new component start by running `npm run generate`.